emptyflask/rails-nix/README.md

 ## Notes

-[Bundix](https://github.com/nix-community/bundix) is not yet able to handle *every* Gemfile -- gems on local, private, and architecture-specific gems might still have some problems.
+[Bundix](https://github.com/nix-community/bundix) is not yet able to handle *every* Gemfile -- gems on local paths and architecture-specific gems might still have some problems.

 If you make changes and they don't seem to update in the current shell, try